 Spear Head prefers partial shade rather than the intense sun.
 Place it on a lightly shaded patio, porch, or balcony or near a window where it will receive direct morning sun or partly shaded afternoon sun.

-Water Spear Head once every 2 to 3 weeks during the growing season, from spring to late summer.
-Water the soil until it is thoroughly moist and allow the pot to drain thoroughly.
-Only water the soil when it is dry, and do not water the plant if it is getting rainwater.
+Water Spear Head once every 1 to 2 weeks during the growing season, from spring to late summer.
+Water the soil until it is thoroughly moist, and allow the pot to drain thoroughly.
+Only water when the soil is dry, and do not water if the plant is getting rainwater.
 Water the plant once a month during winter and only if the soil is thoroughly dry.

 Spear Head is easy to propagate by cuttings from late spring to summer.